There are a lot of things to think about when you buy a new furnace:

 - How big does the system need to be to heat your size of home?

 But have you ever considered your furnace efficiency rating?
 Do you know what it means?

 Service Experts Commercial HVAC is here to help you understand what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will supply compared to the amount of energy required to produce the heat.
-An example, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+An example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give Service Experts Commercial HVAC a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could be saving each month.
+Remember that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not factor this into their rating.
+If you are concerned that your heating equipment or duct system is not energy efficient, give Service Experts Commercial HVAC a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could possibly save each month.